-Many Google products can offer additional functionality when combined with a third-party app, an application created by an individual developer or company that isn’t the vendor of the product or service or the device the app runs on (e.g., not Google).
+Many Google products can offer additional functionality when combined with a Marketplace app (sometimes called third-party app or add-on), which is an application created by an individual developer or company that isn’t the vendor of the product, service or the device the app runs on (e.g., not Google).

-Google has many third-party apps available to use with their products, and many of these have been made available in NC State’s Google workspace domain.
-Whether or not an app can be made available depends on several factors, including a review of the app’s Terms of Service, a security review to understand the permissions the app is asking for, and any other items to note (e.g., cost, which typically makes it harder to approve, since the app would have to be campus-wide).
+Google has many Marketplace apps available to use with Workspace and many of these have been made available in NC State’s Google Workspace domain.
+Whether or not an app can be made available depends on several factors, including a review of the app’s Terms of Service, a security review to understand the permissions the app is asking for, and any other items to note (e.g., cost, which typically makes it harder to approve since the app would have to be campus-wide).

 Questions should be directed to the NC State IT Service Portal (919.515.4357).